 Sharon Strouse, MA, ATR-BC, LCPAT is a board certified Art Therapist and licensed clinical professional Art Therapist with thirty years of clinical experience with adults in both group and individual settings.
-During those years Sharon studied with Sheila Foster, M.A. at the Temenos Center.
-This community was a spiritual container for awakening and initiation.
-It offered experiences of quieting the mind and opening the heart.
+During 10 of those years Sharon studied with Sheila Foster, M.A. at the Temenos Center.
+This community is a spiritual container for awakening and initiation.
+It offers experiences of quieting the mind and opening the heart.
 Sharon's willingness to meet life as it is, ultimately sustained her during the most heart-breaking event of her life.
 Sharon became a survivor of suicide on October 11, 2001, when her seventeen year old daughter Kristin Rita Strouse ended her own life.
 This loss became a portal into the depths of grief and self discovery.
 As a health care provider she was determined to find her way in the aftermath of her daughter's suicide.
 She embraced both traditional and alternative modalities of healing.
 She joined a Survivors of Suicide Bereavement Group.
 She also joined a Spiritual Development Circle and sat weekly with Janet Cyford, a Traditional British Medium, for seven years.
 A year after Kristin's death she immersed herself in a creative process, creating one collage after another.
 She amassed a large body of work that became the foundation for her book, Artful Grief: A Diary of Healing /Balboa Press 2013.